tianxihe9/tianxihe9/README.md

 - 👋 Hi, I’m @Tianxi He.
 I am from China.
 Graduate from @Rose-Hulman US.
 - 👀 I am not yet find what I am interested in.
 Currently I am learning on building a website.
-- 🌱 I was working at HSBC to build the banking system @Guangzhou China.
+- 🌱 I am working at HSBC to build the banking system @Guangzhou China.

 <!---